ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/enable-mailbox-auditing.md

 - Any new mailbox actions that are released by Microsoft are automatically added to the list of audited actions for the logon type.

-- The *DefaultAuditSet* property value for the mailbox is updated to include the restred logon type.
+- The *DefaultAuditSet* property value for the mailbox is updated to include the restored logon type.

 ## Turn off mailbox auditing on by default for your organization